abandonware/wireless-tools/README.md

 });
 ```
 ## wpa_cli.reassociate(interface, callback)
-The **wpa_cli reassociate** command is used to instruct wpa_supplicant to reassociate to APs for a ssid on a specific network interface.
+The **wpa_cli reassociate** command is used to instruct wpa_supplicant to reassociate to access points for an SSID on a specific network interface.

 ``` javascript
 var wpa_cli = require('wireless-tools/wpa_cli');